CCI-MOC/hil/docs/UPGRADING.rst

 * HIL now checks the permissions of hil.cfg on startup; if they are too permissive (i.e. non-owners may access the file) it will refuse to run.

+* The CLI formats the output to be more readable.
+Output can be formatted as json by passing `--json` flag to any command.

 0.4
 +++